ivanNovikau/QSVT_framework/README.md

 `.angles`: file(s), which contain(s) the rotation angles for the QSP (QSVT) approximation.

-The `[name of oracle].oracle` file might also need one or several file(s) `.condR_profile`, which contains a profile of angles for the condition rotation gates.
+The `.oracle` file might also need one or several file(s) `.condR_profile`, which contain profiles of angles for the condition rotation gates.

 The framework can simulate QSP Hamiltonian simulations (only for hermitian Hamiltonians), QSVT Hamiltonian simulation, QSVT matrix inversion:<br>
 `[case-to-sim] = qsp`: QSP Hamiltonian simulation;<br>